The Parable of the Mexican FishermanTim Kinnard

-“Well, I sleep late, fish a little, play with my children, take a walk with my wife, stroll into the village each evening where I sip wine and play guitar with my buddies; I have a full and busy life.”
+“Well, I sleep late, fish a little, play with my children, take a walk with my wife, stroll into the village each evening where I sip wine and play guitar with my amigos; I have a full and busy life, Señor.”

 The businessman laughed and said “That’s the best part.
-When the time is right you would announce an IPO and sell your company stock to the public and become very rich, you would make millions.”
+When the time is right you would announce an IPO and sell your company stock to the public and become very rich.
+You could make millions.”

-“Millions, sir?
+“Millions, Señor?
 Then what?”

 From Martha’s perspective, it didn’t look like Mary was being very productive.
 But what did Jesus say in reply?
 He said, “Martha, Martha, you are anxious and troubled about many things, but one thing is necessary.
 Mary has chosen the good portion which will not be taken away from her.”

 Mary chose “the good portion.”
 Question—does that describe your life?
 Have you chosen the good portion?
 Have you chosen what is truly fruitful and meaningful in life over the mere illusion of achievement, productivity and busyness?
 Are you wasting precious years of your life, or your spouse’s and your kid’s lives, or the life of your church family, detouring around the very destination that’s right in front of you?
 I encourage you, take a lesson from Mary and the Mexican Fisherman.
 The fact is you can be very productive and successful in your work and not very fruitful in your life.